ossandust/midi-monitor/README.md

 or a MIDI controller with embedded MIDI-USB interface, like the [TinyBox](https://www.tinybox.rocks)

 ### Installing
-This github repository only manages the software update releases.
-The application installer can be downloaded here :

 * Mac installer :
 * Windows installer :